-On the main screen of the game (to the left of the Story button) is the button for "Princess Lessons".
-When your "energy" is at 100, you can do five lessons, and you earn more energy over time (20 HP per hour, or five hours to reach 100).
-Basically, you're testing your in-game avatar's "beauty" bonus against that of another player's.
+On the main screen of the game (to the left of the Story button) is the button labeled "Princess Lesson."
+When your stamina/energy is at 100, you can do five lessons, and you earn more stamina over time (20 per hour, or five hours to reach 100).
+Basically, you're testing your in-game avatar's beauty bonus against that of another player's.
 (It's simply a skill check.)
 The other player's beauty score is hidden, so you must decide based on their avatar if you think your score is higher.

 If you think you can't beat the other player’s beauty score, tap the small refresh button on their thumbnail to cycle to someone new.
-Generally, if the avatar in the thumbnail is very simple-looking, you're likely to win.
+Generally, if the avatar in the thumbnail is simple-looking, you're likely to win.
 A successful princess lesson nets you a voiced line from one of the warlords (you can decide who, although you only get to pick from three at a time), and five successful princess lessons earns you bonus Gold, Grace, and Gacha Points as well as a new voiced line.
 If you’re feeling lucky, you can do all five Princess Lessons at once.

 In addition to Princess Lessons, you can earn Gold by selling extra Gacha pieces or by "Greeting Friends".
 Hit "Menu" > "Friends" in order to "Find Friends" (as in, other players).
 You can have a maximum of fifty friends, and you can earn up to 1000 Gold per day by greeting all fifty of them.
 (Don't worry, there's a "Greet All" button at the top of your friends list.)